 2. Dress Like A Runner

 I know that when I look great, I act it out too.
-This especially the case when exercising outdoors.

 That’s a good thing if you ask me.